novuhq/novu/docs/docs/overview/quickstart/get-started-with-angular.md

 </aside>

-## Create A Notification Template
+## Create A Notification Workflow

-The first step to trigger notifications is to create a notification template.
-A template is like a map that holds the entire flow of messages sent to the subscriber.
+The first step to trigger notifications is to create a notification workflow.
+A workflow is like a map that holds the entire flow of messages sent to the subscriber.

 <aside>
 📌 The recipients of a triggered notification are called subscribers.